-First off, if your heat pump or air conditioner is 10 years old, than it’s time to look into replacing it.
-Even if the components themselves are in good working condition, the system is not nearly as energy efficient as the new ones today, so upgrading to a more energy efficient system can save you bundles on your monthly utility bills.
+First off, if your heat pump or air conditioner is 10 years old then it’s time to look into replacing it.
+Even if the components themselves are in good working condition, the system is not nearly as energy-efficient as the new ones today, so upgrading to a more energy-efficient system can save you bundles on your monthly utility bills.

 Another good sign to keep an eye out for is how often your equipment needs maintenance or repairs.
 If things are breaking more and more often, that it’s probably a good idea to upgrade.
 Same with if your energy bills have been creeping up.
 The older a system gets, the less efficient they begin to run and the higher your energy bill gets.

 Having uneven cooling or heating throughout your home is another sign that it may be time to think about getting a new system, or at the very least, having your current system looked at and maintenance.